RealTimeChris/simdjson/doc/ondemand_design.md

    only happens if the new document is bigger than internal buffers can handle.
 The On-Demand API only ever allocates memory in the `iterate()` function call.

-   The simdjson library then preprocesses the JSON text at high speed, finding all tokens (i.e. the starting position of any JSON value, as well as any important operators like `,`, `:`, `]` or `}`).
+   The simdjson2 library then preprocesses the JSON text at high speed, finding all tokens (i.e. the starting position of any JSON value, as well as any important operators like `,`, `:`, `]` or `}`).

    Finally, a `document` iterator is created, initialized at the position of the first value in the `json` text input.
 The document iterator is bumped forward by array / object iterators and object[] lookup, and must be kept around until iteration is complete.

    This operation can fail as this stage if the document in invalid!
-The result type is `simdjson_result<document>`.
+The result type is `simdjson2_result<document>`.
-   The simdjson library uses `simdjson_result` when a value needs to be returned by a function that can fail given improper inputs.
+   The simdjson2 library uses `simdjson2_result` when a value needs to be returned by a function that can fail given improper inputs.
-   The `simdjson_result` value contain an `error_code` and a `document`, and it was designed to allow you to use either error code checking or C++ exceptions via a direct cast `document(parser.iterate(json))` you can use `get()` to check the error and cast to a value, or cast directly to a value.
-However, the simdjson library rely on error chaining, so it is possible to delay error checks: we shall shortly explain error chaining more fully.
+   The `simdjson2_result` value contain an `error_code` and a `document`, and it was designed to allow you to use either error code checking or C++ exceptions via a direct cast `document(parser.iterate(json))` you can use `get()` to check the error and cast to a value, or cast directly to a value.
+However, the simdjson2 library rely on error chaining, so it is possible to delay error checks: we shall shortly explain error chaining more fully.